The Hamilton Radial Electric Railway (HRER)

 An unknown radial car crossing the Burlington ship canal on the bascule bridge built in 1922.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives, used with permission)

 This is a view looking southwards from the smokestack of the HRER powerhouse at Burlington Beach.
 In the foreground is the HRER line under construction on the right, dating this photo to around August 22, 1896.
 The railway line on the left is the Grand Trunk Railway's (later CN's) Beach Subdivision, connecting Burlington with Stoney Creek.
 A spur has been built from the GTR line so that materials for the construction of the HRER can be unloaded, and coal can be delivered to the powerhouse.
+This photo has also been used as a postcard.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives, used with permission)

 This is a view looking northwards from the smokestack of the HRER powerhouse at Burlington Beach, taken by the same photographer as the previous photo.
 In the foreground some clearing and grading work has been done for the HRER.
 The railway line on the right is the Grand Trunk Railway's (later CN's) Beach Subdivision, connecting Burlington with Stoney Creek.
+This photo has also been used as a postcard.
 (Photo courtesy of the Hamilton Public Library, Local History & Archives, used with permission)

 This postcard shows the HRER tracks running past the Hotel Brant in Burlington, located roughly south of the Lakeshore Rd/QEW interchange, under the QEW.
 The earliest postmark found for this card is March 5, 1906.